Bow legs and knock knees

-Although infants are born with bowlegs, where the knees appear to "bow" out from the body, the knees tend to straighten out between 18 and 24 months of age.
+Babies are born with bowlegs, meaning the knees appear to "bow" out from the body, but the knees tend to straighten out between 18 and 24 months of age.
 This means that when most children begin to walk, at around 12 months of age, they appear to be bow-legged.

-Knock-knees, on the other hand, are when the knees appear to bend toward each other.
-If a child is knock-kneed, it will be most evident when he or she is around 3 years of age, and will then gradually become less pronounced.
-By age 7, these children will have attained the normal adult amount of slight knock-knee — 5 to 9 degrees — which they will maintain throughout their lives.
+In children with knock-knees, on the other hand, the knees appear to bend toward each other.
+Knock-knees are most noticeable around age 3, and then gradually become less pronounced.
+By age 7, these children will have the normal adult amount of slight knock-knee – 5 to 9 degrees – which they will maintain throughout their lives.

 Although you may be concerned about the shape of your child's legs, a slight degree of bowing or knocking is normal.
 That said, if your child has severe knock-knees or bowlegs, it's a good idea for a pediatric orthopedist to take a look.

-Again, a slight degree of bowing or knocking is normal.
-But if your child exhibits any of the following, it is probably a good idea to visit a pediatric orthopedist:
+Again, a slight degree of bowing or knocking is normal, but if your child exhibits any of the following, it's probably a good idea to visit a pediatric orthopedist:

-The main way doctors diagnosis bow legs or knock knees is through physical exam.
+The main way doctors diagnosis bowlegs or knock-knees is through a physical exam.
 In addition, X-rays may be taken when needed to get more information about the knee joint.

-Surgery is the only way to change the knee angle — braces, shoe inserts and physical therapy are ineffective.
-Since normal leg development goes from bowlegs to knock-knees, surgery should be postponed until the child is at least 10 years old.
+Surgery is the only way to change the angle of the knee — braces, shoe inserts and physical therapy are ineffective.
+Since normal leg development goes from bowlegs to knock-knees, surgery should be postponed until kids are at least 10 years old.

 In older children, who no longer have open growth plates, treatment consists of cutting, straightening and then holding the bones of the knee in place while they heal with metal implants, including pins, plates and screws.

 Although both treatments have high success rates, they should be done only if clearly necessary and at the appropriate age.